-If tyres of a different size than those fitted at the factory are used, it may be necessary to reprogramme the speedometer as well as the nominal tyre pressure and make other vehicle modifications.
+If tyres of a different size than those fitted at the factory are used, it may be necessary to reprogramme the speedometer and make other vehicle modifications.

 Use of unsuitable tyres or wheels may lead to accidents and will invalidate the vehicle type approval.